webronen/PiiDrone_X-314_Quad/README.md

 #### Hypervolume Calculation

-The hypervolume metric combines both objectives:
+Hypervolume is used to combine both objectives for progress tracking:

 $`\text{Hypervolume} = \frac{1}{T_s} \times \frac{1}{O}`$

-Higher hypervolume = Faster settling and Smaller overshoot
+Higher hypervolume means both faster settling and smaller overshoot.

 ### Convergence Behavior
 - 99% hypervolume convergence: Progresses to next stage when improvements are less than 1%